LiuYuancheng/ChatGPT_on_CTF/doc/testCases/webcgiparm.md

 ### Summary

+Based on the test result the AI-LLM performance of solving the problem:

+ **OpenAI-Chat-GPT-4.0 >  Microsoft-New-Bing == Google-Bard**

 Based on the instructor's challenge analysis and participants challenge analysis the challenge question structure will be as below tree:

 ```mermaid